-- Laboratory Services.
-This refers to diagnostic and laboratory capacity for advanced HIV and AIDS care, including a spinal tap kit and laboratory capacity for culturing specimens, liver function tests, hematological testing (such as white blood cell count, anemia test, platelet count, blood urea nitrogen [BUN] and creatinine), India ink stain and Gram stain, enzyme-linked immuno-sorbent assay (ELISA) for HIV or having a documented system for referral and receiving results for the above mentioned tests including a record or register where the referral and test result is included and an indication that the test result or follow-up was provided to the person tested.
-If the laboratory or pharmacy is external to the facility but has a formal agreement and is the designated laboratory or pharmacy for the facility, the laboratory capacity and the availability of medicines should have been assessed in the external referral location. - Antiretroviral Therapy (ART).
-This refers to provision of antiretroviral (ARV) medicines for treatment of HIV and AIDS-infected persons. - Post-Exposure Prophylaxis (PEP).
-This refers to provision of ARV medicines for prevention of infection of HIV and for persons at risk who may have been exposed to HIV. - Opportunistic Infections (OIs).
-This includes the treatment and care of basic OIs (TB, STI, malaria) and Cryptococcus fungal infections, respiratory infections, other bacterial infections, herpes infections, parasitic infections, herpes ophthalmic infection, diseases of the nervous system and mental disorders.
-The medication required to treat these infections should be available at the clinic or pharmacy associated with the facility.63 - Palliative Symptomatic Treatment.
-This refers to the relief of pain and nervous system symptoms as well as providing fortified protein supplementation (FPS). - Pediatric AIDS Care.
-The facility should have at least one inpatient or outpatient unit that provides care and support services to children and infants and reports providing pediatric AIDS care. - Nutritional Rehabilitation Services.
-There should be at least one outpatient or inpatient unit that provides care and support services for and reports providing nutritional rehabilitation services.
+Laboratory Services.
+This refers to diagnostic and laboratory capacity for advanced HIV and AIDS care.
+Such diagnostic and laboratory capacity include having a spinal tap kit and laboratory capacity for culturing specimens; liver function tests; haematological testing (e.g., white blood cell count, anemia test, platelet count, blood urea nitrogen [BUN] and creatinine), India ink stain and Gram stain; and enzyme-linked immunosorbent assay for HIV or a documented system for referral and receiving results for the above-mentioned tests.
+A documented system for HIV assays includes a record or register where the referral and test result are included, and an indication that the test result or follow-up was provided to the person tested.
+If the laboratory or pharmacy is external to the facility but has a formal agreement and is the designated laboratory or pharmacy for the facility, the laboratory capacity and the availability of medicines should be assessed in the external referral location.

+- Antiretroviral Therapy (ART).
+This refers to provision of antiretroviral (ARV) medicines for treatment of an HIV-infected person. - ▶ Opportunistic Infections (OIs).
+This includes the treatment and care of basic OIs (TB, STIs, malaria); cryptococcus fungal infections; respiratory infections; other bacterial infections; herpes infections; herpes ophthalmic infection; parasitic infections; diseases of the nervous system; and mental disorders.
+The medication required to treat these infections should be available at the clinic or pharmacy associated with the facility.48 - Palliative Symptomatic Treatment.
+This refers to the relief of pain and nervous system symptoms as well as provision of fortified protein supplementation (FPS). - ▶ Post-Exposure Prophylaxis (PEP).
+This refers to provision of ARV medicines for prevention of infection to persons at risk.
+Since PEP requires access to ARVs, it is not surprising that this is available most often in facilities where ART services are available. - Pediatric AIDS Care.
+The facility should have at least one inpatient or outpatient unit that provides care and support services and reports providing pediatric AIDS care. - Nutritional Rehabilitation Services.
+There should be at least one outpatient or inpatient unit that provides care and support services and reports providing nutritional rehabilitation services.